wrmoon/resume/cover_letter_snippets.md

 -----

-I am an experienced (25+ years) developer, with a broad set of skills and experience.
+I am an experienced (25+ years) software developer, with a broad set of technical skills and experience.
 I'm also a proven team player with strong leadership skills.
 I don't have a lot of AWS experience, but I'm currently studying to get my AWS Cloud Practitioner Certification.
 I'd love to talk more about this position, and how I might exceed your expectations!

 -----